Healthcare in Monaco: hospitals, insurance and the health system

 Overview

-Monaco operates a well-funded healthcare system system built around one main hospital (the CHPG), a network of private practitioners, a social security system (CCSS), and the Monaco Santé health information platform.
+Monaco operates a well-funded healthcare system built around one main hospital (the CHPG), a network of private practitioners, a social security system (CCSS), and the Monaco Santé health information platform.
 The standard of care is high, and most services are easily accessible within the Principality.

 The CHPG